Groovy

 Automatic logout of implicitly generated sessions

-If a Groovy endpoint is called and the client does not send a valid session ID, then an anonymous session is implicitly generated on the server.
+If a Groovy endpoint is called without the client sending a valid session ID, an anonymous session is implicitly created on the server.
 The following script allows you to prevent these sessions from staying on the server until the timeout of the anonymous session.
 The criterion for the automatic logout is that the client has not sent a co_SId session cookie.

 Snippet